Firewise USA FAQs

 How long does the Firewise USA process take?

-Ongoing maintenance of your recognition status usually only requires about 4-8 hours per year, not including the risk reduction investment and educational events you’ll host in your neighborhood.
+After becoming a nationally recognized Firewise community, maintaining Firewise recognition only requires a few hours per year, not including the risk reduction investment and educational event(s) you’ll host in your community.

 Why is the Firewise USA program needed?